arcairns/methane-estimation/README.md

 # methane-estimation
 This project uses remote sense data for a pixel-wise problem to estimating methane.
 This expands on a study by Scheibenreif, Mommert and Borth (2022) by outputting dense gas predictions from the model, investigating dissertation architectures and parameters, and implemented a U-Net architecture.
+This is a MSc dissertation project at the University of Bath.

 Pre-processing data pipeline
 - This code allows you to download Sentinel-5P and Sentinel-2 data, crop, resample and apply data augmentation.